 The rest of the time, he promotes a vegan diet.
 While he relates convincing evidence to cut or at least reduce animal fat and follow a more plant-based diet, he is prone to exaggerations that undercut his argument.
 Equating eggs and processed meat to smoking cigarettes and breathing asbestos only undercuts his credibility.
 He is correct in pointing out how excess fat in the diet will worsen diabetes, but inexplicably argues that sugar and carbohydrates are not a problem in diabetes at all.

-David Z Hirsch is the author of the medical novel Didn’t Get Frazzled described as “unflaggingly funny” by Kirkus Reviews and “the best fictional portrayal of med school since ER” by BlueInk Review (starred review).
+David Z Hirsch is the author of the award-winning novel Didn’t Get Frazzled, a medical comedy-drama described by BlueInk Review as “the best fictional portrayal of med school since ER” (starred review).

 He also has a YouTube channel featuring educational videos on common medical conditions.